johnjackoleary/cfi-commonplace-book/Inbox/Elements to be sorted or sections to be added to lessons ppl.md

 Taxiing at night

-POH sections and what is in them
+POH sections and what is in them (currently have a request to read in [[6.
+Normal and Crosswind Takeoffs and Climbs]])

 Review parts of solo quiz